January 15, 2013

 A threat to a peaceful species

 A sea turtle farm opened in the Cayman Islands, an overseas territory of the United Kingdom, in 1968 to breed green sea turtles for local consumption.
-Over the years, it has developed not only into a major tourist attraction but also a site with what appear to be some significant animal welfare issues.
+Today it is also a major tourist attraction, but it appears to have some significant animal welfare issues.

 A myriad of problems

-Despite these conditions, the park is a popular tourist destination, especially for cruise ship passengers.
+Despite these conditions, the park is a popular destination, especially for cruise ship passengers.
 Although it is clearly stated on the park’s website and in its education center, visitors may be unaware that the park slaughters turtles for consumption.
-Turtle meat can even be found on the menu of the park’s restaurant and the shells from these turtles are also sold to locals.
+Turtle meat has been removed from the menu of the park’s restaurant, but the meat and shells from these turtles are still sold locally and to tourists at other island restaurants.
 This helps to keep the taste and market for sea turtle meat and shell alive and thriving in the region.

-Meanwhile, measurable progress is being made at saving and restoring wild populations of green turtles through conservation programs in the Caribbean and elsewhere.
-These programs work to protect wild sea turtles from threats on their nesting beaches, reduce pollution and interaction with the fishing industry, and, most importantly, ban international trade in sea turtle products.
+Conservation programs in the Caribbean and elsewhere are working to protect wild sea turtles from threats on their nesting beaches, reduce pollution and interaction with the fishing industry, and, most importantly, ban international trade in sea turtle products.
 The Cayman Turtle Farm could join these efforts by improving animal welfare issues while continuing educational programs.

-Sign our petition to end the cruel practice of turtle farming.
-The Cayman Turtle Farm should not profit from the slaughter of sea turtles, especially if these animals languish in substandard conditions.
-Take action today.
+Please sign our petition to end the cruel practice of turtle farming.
+The Cayman Turtle Farm should not profit from the slaughter of sea turtles, especially if its animals languish in substandard conditions.